ClusterM/localtuya_rc/README.md

 Because different devices and remotes may use various encoding schemes and timing, this flexible format ensures you can accurately represent a broad range of commands.
 Whether you’re dealing with a fully supported protocol like NEC or need to reproduce a custom signal captured from an unusual remote, these strings give you the necessary control and versatility.

-Below are the two main formats you can use, along with details on how to specify parameters and numerical values.
+Below are the three main formats you can use, along with details on how to specify parameters and numerical values.

 ### Raw Timing Format